 Reliability of the KelTec P17

 After my initial review, I put another 900-ish rounds through the P17.
+The pistol was well lubricated during this testing, mostly with Slip2000 EWL.
 Below are the ammo counts:

 - 650 Rounds of Federal Automatch (Jacketed)